 Northern Kentucky Market Report

-In short: Winter in Northern Kentucky's housing market is a season of contrast — early signs of the spring market are beginning to emerge.
-The median sold price stands at $280,000, down 6.7% from the same period last year.
-With 2.0 months of inventory, sellers hold strong leverage in this market.
-A total of 338 homes closed in February, a decrease of 16.1% year-over-year, with sellers receiving an average of 98.1% of their asking price.
+In short: The Northern Kentucky housing market is in its summer stride, with sales activity maintaining momentum from the spring season.
+The median sold price stands at $315,000, up 3.3% from the same period last year.
+With 2.2 months of inventory, sellers hold strong leverage in this market.
+A total of 615 homes closed in June, an increase of 1.2% year-over-year, with sellers receiving an average of 98.9% of their asking price.

 Median Sold Price